LinkedIn hooks

 Get several hook options per draft.
 Compare curiosity hooks against contrarian ones, test direct claims against story openings, and pick the angle that fits your content best.

 A hook for a leadership reflection should feel different from a hook about a technical deep-dive.
-Amelia adjusts the approach based on which pillar your post falls under.
+Amelia adjusts the approach based on which topic your post falls under.

 Not a swipe file.
 Hooks built for your content.

 Template databases give you generic opening lines and tell you to "make them your own."
-Amelia generates hooks specifically for your post, your voice, and your audience.
-The Identity Engine ensures every hook sounds like you, not like a growth hack playbook.
+Amelia generates hooks specifically for your post, your direction, and your audience.
+Amelia's Notes on your direction ensure every hook feels like your best work, not like a growth hack playbook.
 The result is opening lines that stop the scroll because they're authentic, not because they're clickbait.

 My impressions doubled in the first week just by improving my hooks.
 Amelia gives me five options in seconds.
 I used to agonize over the first line for twenty minutes.